By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 Test case:

-when prerequisite is not fulfilled where the current question is not yet answered or revealed
+nextwhen prerequisite is not fulfilled where the current question is not yet answered or revealed

-Expected: The errorNext command is valid only when this question has been answered
+Expected: The errorNext command is valid only when this question has been answeredis shown in the status message.
+Status bar remains the same.

 -